PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-warning.md

     link: "setup-contacts"
 ---

 Panic Button is a useful tool to alert your network quickly when you need help.
 It can't guarantee your security!
-Create a PACT with your network so that they are PREPARED to ACT.
+Make a plan with your contacts so they are prepared to act fast.